By Tobias van Schneider Published September 2, 2019

 Account and project managers: What if your homepage was simply your client’s names, with one sentence beneath explaining your most impressive feat for that client?
 Think about what your visitors want to see and zero in on that.
 They probably want to know how many clients you managed, the type of clients and projects, and your success stories.
 So focus on the key stats with your homepage (“grew the Snickerdoodle account from $1 million annual budget to $3 million”) and give us the other bullet points (as briefly as possible) in your case study.

 Whatever kind of work you do, think about the most important story you have to tell.
 Tell that story from your point of view, in the most straightforward way possible, and leave out the rest.
 When you keep it simple, your entire website – from your homepage to your case studies to your page layouts – will be all the more powerful.

 Bonus tips: If you can avoid it, don’t use a template for your site.
 A personalized site sells your work much better than a template.
-This is exactly why Carbonmade exists (I worked closely with Carbonmade on V4, their new product).
+This is exactly why Carbonmade exists.
 It allows you to start with a base and fully personalize your site from there, instead of forcing your work into a template.
 It’s made for more than design portfolios – I’ve seen everyone from copywriters to makeup artists to managers use it.
 If you're feeling more adventurous and technically savvy, you might also appreciate Semplice.

 Hi, I'm Tobias, a German designer living in New York.
 I'm the author of this blog, nice to meet you!